xberesik/ccbda-tutorial/README.md

     print('S3 error: ',e)
 ```

-Execute the code and check if your bucket was created sucessfully.
+Execute the code and check if your bucket was created successfully.

-To train ML model we need some data.
-In our example we will use public accesable dataset that is basically saing us if the customer is going to buy a service or not based on many feature variables.
+To train the ML model we need some data.
+In our example, we will use a publicly accessible dataset that is describing if the customer is going to buy a service or not based on many feature variables.
 Examine the next part of the code "Downloading The Dataset And Storing in S3" and execute it.
-To read csv data we will use pandas which is an open-source data manipulation and analysis library for the Python programming language.
+To read CSV data we will use pandas which is an open-source data manipulation and analysis library for the Python programming language.
 It provides high-performance, easy-to-use data structures and data analysis tools for handling structured data.
 Check [this](https://pandas.pydata.org/pandas-docs/stable/user_guide/10min.html) quick guide for pandas if you did not work with it before.
-Follow the code and make train/test split on data to devide datase into training a testing subsets.
-Remember that our dependent features are y_yes and y_no (meaning if costumer buy service or dont).
-After you upladed train data into bucket go and check if everything works well.
-You should see new folder in you S3 bucket.
+Follow the code and make a train/test split on data to divide the dataset into training testing subsets.
+Remember that our dependent features are y_yes and y_no (meaning if the customer buys service or dont).
+After you uploaded train data into the bucket go and check if everything works well.
+You should see a new folder in your S3 bucket.

 ![S3 bucket](images/s3.png)

-Inside this folder you can find your training subset.
-You can download it anytime you want and also store multiple version of it.
-Do the same steps also for test data and check if everything was upladed sucessfully.
+Inside this folder, you can find your training subset.
+You can download it anytime you want and also store multiple versions of it.
+Do the same steps also for test data and check if everything was uploaded successfully.

-In the next step we are going to use Xgboot model which is a inbuild ML model.
-"Retrieve" function is used retrieve docker image matching the given arguments.
-In our case we are downloading the xgboost model from boto3 libraby with all configurations.
+In the next step, we are going to use Xgboot model which is an inbuild ML model.
+"Retrieve" function is used to retrieve a docker image matching the given arguments.
+In our case, we are downloading the xgboost model from boto3 library with all configurations.
 For more info check [this](https://sagemaker.readthedocs.io/en/stable/api/utility/image_uris.html).
-The next step is a hyperparameter tuning.
+The next step is hyperparameter tuning.
 You can read more about each hyperparameter [here](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost_hyperparameters.html).
-Once the hyperparameters are inicialized we can construct a SageMaker estimator that calls the xgboost-container.
-Dont hesitate to read more about parameters of Estimator class.
-Basically we are just defining our estimator.
+Once the hyperparameters are initialized we can construct a SageMaker estimator that calls the xgboost-container.
+Don't hesitate to read more about the parameters of the Estimator class.
+Basically, we are just defining our estimator.
 To reduce billing keep the parameters "use_spot_instances", "max_run" and "max_wait" as they are.

 TODO task: Try to play a bit with hyperparameter and document different results.